Robertogoz/Dish_API/README.md

 * Run `Create database rest;` in MySQL terminal

-* Go to `database/database` in this directory and change `my_password` for you MySQL server password
+* Go to `database/database` in this directory and change `your_password` for you MySQL server password

 * Run on terminal `npm install`